tarwn/lessthandot-hugo/blogs/content/posts/2011-12-16-lessthandot-bloggers-weekly.md

 date: 2011-12-16T16:39:00+00:00
 ID: 1446
 excerpt: |
   This week was an active week for the bloggers on LessThanDot.
-Here is a recap on everyone’s contributions.
+Here is a recap on everyone's contributions.
   Week 12/11 – 12/15
   Saturday started with Denis Gobo continuing an excellent series titled, “SQL Advent 2011”.
-This week’s daily blogs for Deni&hellip;
+This week's daily blogs for Deni&hellip;
 url: /index.php/itprofessionals/professionaldevelopment/lessthandot-bloggers-weekly/
 views:
   - 3073